karlstolley/te/syllabus/_projects/project-03.md

         anyone else involved in handling the manuscript through to publication.
 Be organized, be explicit, and of course, be consistent.
       - >
         A Google Doc of your marked-up article.
-In-text citation should match either the bibliography, author-date, or note style.
+In-text citation should match either the Chicago Manual of Style’s bibliography, author-date, or note style.
 For example, if the unedited manuscript uses a date-style system, use CMS author-date style.
       - >
-        A self-critique memo of 2-3 paragraphs that evaluates your project and your progress in the class to this semester.
+        A self-critique memo of 2-3 paragraphs that evaluates your project and your progress in the class this semester.
 You can write this in the body of your email.
 ---

 You will edit a pre-publication academic manuscript for Project Three, including formatting its